Hundreds of hands, wooden beams, governmental oversight, communal heartbeat, slow curls of smoke & Viñales.

 Focus often falls on the cigars, though the real heart is the farming community itself.
 These moments celebrate that lifestyle. —Douglas Despres

 Douglas Despres is a freelance documentary, portrait and news photographer based in San Francisco Bay.
 For seventeen years he has filed briefs of newsworthy events and people.
 His personal projects cover social and environmental issues, often hyping community empowerment.
 His latest project explores Cuba’s tobacco-farming community.
 Before that, it was Standing Rock camp life for water rights, in 2016.
 Open for news, editorial, portrait and documentary assignments.
 Clients are NGOs, nonprofits, news outlets, magazines, private foundations, editorial and lifestyle brands.
+A version of this photo essay appears in the 2019 Nowhere Print Annual.
 (All images © Douglas Despres)